 When an earwax block occurs, there are many ways to remove the earwax.
+(Click here to read a Q&A with an audiologist about earwax removal).
 It is generally discouraged to manually remove the earwax yourself, especially with cotton-tipped applicators because it can actually push the earwax further into the canal and worsen the condition .
 There are a number of ear drops that can help remove earwax and/or you may require going to see a qualified health care professional.

 Health Tip: Avoid using cotton tip applicators like Q-Tips® because they can actually push earwax further in

 Eardrops can help by breaking down or softening the earwax.
 If the type of ear drop breaks down the earwax, it is called a “cerumenolytic”.
 They can be used alone or with other types of treatment like irrigation, which can be completed by qualified health care professional to flush out the external ear canal with sterile water or sterile saline.

 There are generally three types of ear drops:

 - Water Based Products: hydrate the wax which causes breakdown of the keratin and then the wax

 - Oil Based Products: lubricate and softens and loosens the wax (not considered a true cerumenolytic because it doesn’t break down the wax)

 - Non-Oil, Non-Water Based: the way nonoil-, nonwater-based eardrops manage earwax has not been quite figured out yet